Krafting/Mixxx-Pioneer-DDJ-SX2/README.md

 - The Flip buttons are mapped to key shift, but that's not what they're supposed to do.
 (What are their equivalent in Mixxx ?)
 - Some buttons don't have mapping, and could be mapped to something:
   - Clicking the BEATS dial (+Shift Click)
-  - Clear Grid (Shift + Slide)
 - Needs work with Mixxx new effect framework
 - Some lights turn off when pressing Shift.
+(Should we care ?
+Probably...)

 # I found a bug.